Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - We are always living in tomorrow’s history.
 - A dream we dream together is reality. - **Burning Man 2017**
 - Hope is like a road in the country; there was never a road, but when many people walk on it, the road comes into existence. - **Lu Xun**
+- One day you will wake up and there won’t be any more time to do the things you’ve always wanted.
+Do it now. - **Paulo Coelho**
+- Do not spoil what you have by desiring what you have not; remember that what you now have was once among the things you only hoped for. - **Epicurus**

 ## Identity